nosdav/spec/README.md

 ## Discovery

 Discovery of user storage is not covered fully in this spec, as it will be application speciric.
-App specific data MAY be used with kind=30078 and a d tag as specified in [NIP-78](https://nips.be/78), and a `storage` tag indicated the base of the storage URI.
+App specific data MAY be used with kind=30078 and a d tag as specified in , and a `storage` tag indicated the base of the storage URI.

+While NosDAV provides a flexible framework for storing files, the specification does not cover the discovery of user storage in full detail.
+This is because the discovery process is likely to be application-specific.
+However, the use of custom data with the kind=30078,  and a d tag, as specified in [NIP-78](https://nips.be/78), may be used to provide application-specific information.
+Additionally, a storage tag may be saved on relays to indicate the preferred storage URI, for each user.

 ## Summary